 Leaf Area (LA) cm2)

-The effect of different intra-row spacing and application of organic manure types on leaf area (LA) of jute mallow is presented on (Table 4).
+The effect of different intra-row spacing and application of organic manure types on leaf area (LA) of jute mallow is presented in (Table 4).
 The LA was not significantly (p≤0.05) affected by intra-row spacing throughout the growing period.
 However, the highest LA (48.39cm2) at 10 WAT was recorded at the widest (20cm) intra-row spacing; while the lowest (44.14cm2) was recorded at the lowest (10cm) intra-row spacing (Table 4).
-The application of different organic manure types significantly (p≤0.05) affected LA at 6, 8 and 10 WAT only (Table 4).
-Though cow-dung produced significantly higher LA than the control, it was statistically the same with plants treated with other types of manure.
+The application of different organic manure types significantly (p≤0.05) affected LA at 6, 8 and 10 WAT only.
+Though cow-dung produced significantly higher LA than the control, it was statistically on par with plants treated with other types of manure.
 The lowest LA was recorded on control plots.

 Stem girth (cm)

-The effect of different intra-row spacing and application of organic manure types on stem girth at harvest is presented on (Table 5).
+The effect of different intra-row spacing and application of organic manure types on stem girth at harvest is presented in (Table 5).
 The effect of the treatments on stem girth were not statistically significant (p≤ 0.05).
-However, the narrowest (10cm) intra-row spacing and goat manure produced the highest stem girth (3.73 and 4.06cm respectively); compared to other manure types and the control which recorded the lowest (3.02cm (Table 1).
+However, the narrowest (10cm) intra-row spacing and goat manure produced the highest stem girth (3.73 and 4.06cm respectively); compared to other manure types and the control which recorded the lowest (3.02cm).

 Fiber length (mm)

-The effect of different intra-row spacing and application of organic manure types on jute fiber length at harvest is presented on (Table 5).
+The effect of different intra-row spacing and application of organic manure types on jute fiber length at harvest is presented in (Table 5).
 Intra-row spacing had no significant (p≤ 0.05) effect on fibre length, while cow dung recorded significantly (p≤ 0.05) the highest (1574.00mm) fibre length compared to all other types of manure applied.
-The control recorded significantly the lowest fibre length (877.83mm (Table 5).
+The control recorded significantly the lowest fibre length (877.83mm).

 Fiber width (mm)

 The effect of different intra-row spacing and application of organic manure types on jute fiber width at harvest is presented on (Table 5).
 While intra-row spacing had no significant (p≤ 0.05) effect on fibre width, goat manure produced significantly (p≤ 0.05) the highest (13.33mm) fibre width than all other types of manure applied.
-The control which recorded significantly the lowest (11.69mm) fibre width (Table 5).
+The control which recorded significantly the lowest (11.69mm) fibre width.

 Fiber yield (kg ha-1)

 Table 5, presents the effect of intra-row spacing and application of different organic manure types on jute fiber yield.
-Results showed that intra-row spacing had no significant (p≤0.05) influence on harvested fibre yield; however, the highest fibre yield (60.42kg) was obtained with the narrowest (10cm) intra-row spacing compared with the widest (20cm (39.62kg) spacing (Table 5).
+Results showed that intra-row spacing had no significant (p≤0.05) influence on harvested fibre yield; however, the highest fibre yield (60.42kg) was obtained with the narrowest (10cm) intra-row spacing compared with the widest (20cm (39.62kg) spacing.
 On the other hand, poultry manure produced significantly (p≤0.05) the highest (75.62kg) fibre yield than all other types of manure applied.
-Recorded fibre yield was significantly lowest (17.26kg) on the control plots (Table 5).
+Recorded fibre yield was significantly lowest (17.26kg) on the control plots.

 Fibre colour

-The result of jute fibre quality, characterized by its colour as influenced by different intra-row spacing and application of organic manure types is presented on (Table 6). jute fibre colors ranged from golden to grew depending on the treatment combination (Table 6).
+The result of jute fibre quality, characterized by its colour as influenced by different intra-row spacing and application of organic manure types is presented on (Table 6). jute fibre colors ranged from golden to grew depending on the treatment combination.

-Table 1: Effect of different intra-row spacing and application of different organic manure types on plant germination survival rate (%) and plant height (cm) of Jute mallow in Wukari; during the 2021-2022 rainy season
+Table 1: Effect of different intra-row spacing and application of different organic manures on plant germination survival rate (%) and plant height (cm) of Jute mallow in Wukari; during the 2021-2022 rainy season